| As

 knew their scriptures well and they regarded themselves as the

+chosen people.
 The economy of Madinah at that

 time was controlled by the Jews.
 Being wealthy, they lent money